 FULFILL has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101003656.
-This document reflects only the author's view and the Agency is not responsible for any use that may be made of the information it contains.
+This document reflects only the author's view and the Agency is not responsible for

-Abstract / Summary7
+Abstract / Summary 7

-Introduction and Overview8
+Introduction and Overview 8

-Purpose of this Document8
+Purpose of this Document 8

-Project Summary
+Project Summary 8

-Project Aim and Objectives8
+Project Aim and Objectives 8

-1. Introduction
+1. Introduction1 0

-The sufficiency concept: beyond individual lifestyle change
+The sufficiency concept: beyond individual lifestyle change 13

-3. Policy Design: Identification is key 16 3.1 Who?
-16 3.2 What?
-16 3.3 How?
-17 3.4 When?
-18
+3. Policy Design: Identification is key 16 17 19

+3.4When?

-4. Sufficiency beyond energy policy
+4. Sufficiency beyond energy policy2 4.1 Sufficiency policy beyond energy demand2 4.2 Well-being for all: focus on multiple benefits of sufficiency 26

-5. Articulating different scales of action: from the global context to local practices
+5. Articulating different scales of action: from the global context to local practices 28 30 31

-6. Conclusion
+tangible

 References